برجاء الإنتظار ...

 If your doctor has given you Takepron in addition to other medicines intended for the treatment of Helicobacter pylori infection (antibiotics) or together with anti-inflammatory medicines to treat your pain or rheumatic disease: please also read the package leaflets of these medicines carefully.

 Taking a proton pump inhibitor like lansoprazole, especially over a period of more than one year, may slightly increase your risk of fracture in the hip, wrist or spine.
-Tell your doctor if you have osteoporosis or if you are taking corticosteroids (which can increase the risk of osteoporosis).
+Tell your doctor if you have osteoporosis (reduced bone density) or if you are taking corticosteroids (which can increase the risk of osteoporosis).

 If you take Takepron on a long-term basis (longer than 1 year) your doctor will probably keep you under regular surveillance.
 You should report any new and exceptional symptoms and circumstances whenever you see your doctor.